 Books: Tale of Two Cities & To Kill a MockingbirdAuthor: Stephen KingMusic: The Rolling Stones & Jack Johnson.
 I truly love all types ofmusic and listen to a wide variety of different genres.Food: Tamales, pizza, and Phad Thai.
 Chocolate and Coffee too!!!TV Program: Law and Order (original)Movie: Garden StateActivity: Reading, being outside (watching sunrises), hanging outwith friends, and watching movies/theater.Color: Green & OrangeIce Cream: Rocky Road Dessert: Creme' BruleeFlower: Tulips and Lavender

 I graduated from WSU, Tri-Cities Richland WA, in June 2002.
 I have my National Board Certificate in Early Adolescents Science.
-I am in the third year of graduate school at Whitworth where I am studying for a degree in School Counseling.
+I graduated from Whitworth University in June of 2020 with my Master's degree in Education - School Counseling.

 I have three children, Tricia, Adam, and Cody.
 Three grandbabies, Dylan and Stella, and Erika.